PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 About 40% of Americans report keeping quiet and holding back their true beliefs for fear of reprisal, significantly higher than during McCarthyism when only 13% of Americans reported censorship.
 Nearly one in four Americans are afraid to state certain opinions for fear of losing their jobs or standings in school<ref>https://americansforprosperity.org/blog/cancel-culture-fire-survey-results/</ref>.

+Cancel culture can constitute a means of norm enforcement, particularly when other forms of enforcement such as legal ones are absent or unapplicable.

+However, the extremeness of the punishment means that there's few behaviors which should probably be considered cancellable which wouldn't be addressed through some other means, such as legally or otherwise.

 ## References

 <references />